t4rra/i-forgor/README.md

-# random-things
-i forgor many times so i rember here
+# i forgor
+guides and other stuff i want to remember

+## Table of Contents